HBenpitsu/miraibo/doc/abstruction.md

 ## Estimation Ticket

-Estimation Ticket exists for estimation.
+Estimation Ticket exists for auto complementation for estimation.
 This ticket only appears on `Scheduling Page`.

 When it's pressed in the `Scheduling Page/Ticket Container`, it opens `Ticket edit Window`.